 Look at a few different listings if you are applying to numerous positions or companies.
 Your goal is to ensure you are getting the right information that these hiring managers are looking for in resumes.

-At Goodwill of Central and Northern Arizona, we know it can be hard to find a job when you are looking at a new industry or trying to navigate changing job climates in your community.
+At Goodwill, we know it can be hard to find a job when you are looking at a new industry or trying to navigate changing job climates in your community.
 That’s why we believe you should write resume details in such a way as they stand out no matter how much your career changes and flexes.

 What else can you do to ensure you have the best possible outcome when applying for a job?
 By utilizing our career services at no cost to you.